monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 ## Restarting on Error

-`BIO` type represents a specification of a computation so it can be usually freely restarted if we wish to do so.
+`BIO` type represents a specification of a computation so it can be freely restarted if we wish to do so.

 There are few retry combinators available but in general it is quite simple to write a custom recursive function.
 For instance, retry with exponential backoff would look like as follows: